Organisation structures and senior pay

 Gateshead Council Chief Officers - top three levels

-The Strategy Group members report directly to the Chief Executive and comprise the Council's Level Two.
+The Corporate Management Team members report directly to the Chief Executive and comprise the Council's Level Two.
 They are commonly referred to as the Strategic Directors:

 - Strategic Director, Care, Wellbeing and Learning